-Another study that compares the effectiveness of five control timing policies (i.e., ‘equal intervals’, ‘front loading’, ‘end loading’, ‘random’, and ‘no control’) over the project’s duration showed that while no significant difference was observed between the policies in terms of the required cost to recover from project plan deviations, the ‘end loading’ policy outperformed the others in controlling time overruns [2].
-Another quantitative approach proposed by Falco and Macchiaroli [7] is based on the definition of an effort function, which is linearly dependent upon the total number of executed activities within a given period, and is inversely related to the total slack time.
-They assumed that control intensity is distributed along a bell-shaped curve around the point of maximum effort.
-This method accords with the conventional industry practice of locating the control points at periods wherein the number of activities in progress is maximal, and assumes that the maximal information can be extracted at these points.
+Another study that compared the effectiveness of five control timing policies (i.e., ‘equal intervals’, ‘front loading’, ‘end loading’, ‘random’, and ‘no control’) over a project’s duration showed that while no significant difference was observed between the policies in terms of the required cost to recover from project plan deviations, the ‘end loading’ policy outperformed the others in controlling time overruns [6].
+Another quantitative approach proposed by Falco and Macchiaroli [8] is based on the definition of an effort function, which is linearly dependent upon the total number of executed activities within a given period and is inversely related to the total slack time.
+They assumed that the control intensity is distributed along a bell-shaped curve around the point of maximum effort.
+This method accords with the conventional industry practice of locating control points at periods wherein the number of activities in progress is maximal and assumes that the maximal information can be extracted at these points.

-Sabeghi et al. [11] proposed a dynamic control approach in which they used an adapted facility location model (FLM) coupled with a computer simulation tool and a project crashing model to dynamically determine the timing of the control points in a project’s lifecycle.
-Weights were assigned to each project activity, based on the degree of its importance and criticality.
-The adapted FLM was used to dynamically determine control points’ timing.
+Sabeghi et al. [12] proposed a dynamic control approach in which they used an adapted facility location model (FLM) coupled with a computer simulation tool and a project crashing model to dynamically determine the timing of the control points in a project’s lifecycle.
+Weights were assigned to each project activity based on the degree of its importance and criticality.
+The adapted FLM was used to dynamically determine the timing of the control points.
 A simulation model measured the project’s progress and predicted possible disruptions.
 The activity weights were determined by the number of critical paths that contained the activity.
-The model assumed that the information gathered at the activities’ completion times is more accurate, and accordingly considered the time instances at which one or more project activities are completed according to schedule, as the potential control points.
+The model assumed that the information gathered at the activities’ completion times is more accurate and accordingly considered the time instances at which one or more project activities are completed according to schedule as the potential control points.

-The method proposed herein uses concepts of Information theory [3], which provides a qualitative and quantitative model of communication depicted as a statistical process.
+The method proposed herein uses concepts of information theory [13], which provides a qualitative and quantitative model of communication depicted as a statistical process.
 A key measure of information is entropy, which quantifies the information’s expected value.
 Using entropy, mutual information IX;Y, which measures the amount of information that one random variable contains about another, can be calculated.

-A key element in the proposed approach is the reevaluation of a given activity’s duration based on the information gathered at a monitoring point.
-The estimation of the required activity’s duration is key in enabling the project manager to determine the project length.
-The PMBOK [12] assumes that the project manager, possibly with the help of experts, can analyze each activity and estimate its anticipated duration.
-Most project managers use traditional project management techniques such as Project Evaluation Review Technique (PERT) and Critical Path Method (CPM) to plan, schedule, budget, and control the activities associated with projects [5] [10].
-An important feature of PERT, which is used in this research, is its ability to address the uncertainty in the activity’s duration [13].
+A key element in the proposed approach is the re-evaluation of a given activity’s duration based on the information gathered at a control point.
+The estimation of a required activity’s duration is key in enabling the project manager to determine the project length.
+The Project Management Body of Knowledge (PMBOK) [1] assumes that the project manager, possibly with the help of experts, can analyze each activity and estimate its anticipated duration.
+Most project managers use traditional project management techniques such as the project evaluation review technique (PERT) and critical path method (CPM) to plan, schedule, budget, and control the activities associated with projects [2,3].
+An important feature of the PERT, which is used in this research, is its ability to address the uncertainty in an activity’s duration [14] .
 The PERT model contains three time estimates for each activity: Optimistic time (Min) – the optimistic time to execute the activity; Most likely time (Mode) – the completion time having the highest probability; and Pessimistic time (Max) – the longest time required to complete the activity.
 The beta shape parameters are derived using these three estimates.
 The PERT model’s stochastic nature suggests that (nearly) any path may be critical, especially if the activity durations are approximated by the distributions, which can extend to infinite (or at least very large) durations.